mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 #### 54:25

-**Question:** So, Dogen considered this a forgery?
+**Question:** So, Dōgen considered this a forgery?

-**Katagiri Roshi:** Uh, not only Dogen.
+**Katagiri Roshi:** Uh, not only Dōgen.
 I think the introduction written by Echū, who was one of Hui Neng’s disciples, [talks about this].
 Originally the *Platform Sutra* [was] written by one of the Sixth Patriarch’s disciples, but he didn’t publish it, and then other monks, other disciples, always carried it, and passages which [the] other disciples had [directly heard of] the Sixth Patriarch’s teaching were added to this original version.
 That’s why [it’s] “mixed up.”

 (*Transcriber’s Note:* It’s not clear what introduction is referred to above, but there is a reference to Echū, also known as National Master Daishō, in *Shōbōgenzō* *Soku-shin-ze-butsu* – “Mind Here and Now Is Buddha” – where ostensibly he discusses *The Platform Sutra*.)